 The thought of the most valuable asset in the digital age does not bring treasure troves to anyone’s mind.
 It is your digital identity and data.
 Digital identity is one of the integral highlights in the life of every modern individual.
 Digital identity basically focuses on offering a digital form of identification, just like real-world ID cards.
 However, the discussions around Self Sovereign Identity & Decentralized Identity have started gaining momentum in recent times.

 The concept of decentralized identity revolves around taking back control of your data, which is critical for your identity and privacy.
 The following post offers you a complete guide on self-sovereign identity or SSI and decentralized identity.
 You can explore the critical reflection on existing issues with centralized identity management.
 At the same time, you can also identify the potential use cases for SSI to learn about its significance.

 Want to understand the concept of decentralized identity in detail?
-Happy to update that we’re launching Decentralized Identity Fundamentals Course Soon!
+Enroll Now in Decentralized Identity Fundamentals Course

 Existing State of Identity